Environmental and occupational risk factors for amyotrophic lateral sclerosis: A case-control study

 Digital Object Identifier (DOI)

 Malek, Angela M.; Barchowsky, Aaron; Bowser, Robert; Heiman-Patterson, Terry; Lacomis, David; Rana, Sandeep; Youk, Ada; Stickler, David; Lackland, Daniel T.; and Talbott, Evelyn O., "Environmental and occupational risk factors for amyotrophic lateral sclerosis: A case-control study" (2014).
-Neurobiology.
+Translational Neuroscience.
 550.